Read program requirements and course descriptions in the graduate catalog:Visit the Education Department online.

 Specialist in the Assessment of Intellectual Functioning (non-degree certification)

 Rivier's special education programs prepare teachers to work directly with students with learning disabilities or emotional and behavioral disorders in general and special education classrooms.
-Students learn to consultant and collaborate with other professionals and family members.
+Students learn to consult and collaborate with other professionals and family members.
 Combining classroom and field-based experiences to connect coursework with practical school-based applications, the programs provide students with opportunities to develop the professional knowledge, skills, and attitudes necessary to effectively educate and accommodate students with behavioral needs.

 Facilities and Resources